 Required Documents for Job Applications

 Most job applications require two things: a resume and a cover letter.
-A job application may also include a form that is unique to the company.
+A job application may also be required on the company’s website.
 If applying online, you may be asked to simply cut and paste your resume and cover letter information into the online application fields.
-However, some employers might ask only that a student send a resume to them directly or they may view resumes (only) on our GeoSource database to pre-select students for on-campus interviews.
+However, some employers ask the applicant to send a resume to them directly.
+Employers who are register on our management system, GeoSource, may view student resumes on-campus interviews.

 Student resumes must be approved before it may be used for job applications through the JSG Career Center.
 Each semester, resume reviews are available for all students on an appointment basis.
 This page has information on how to write your resume and how to upload into our database, GeoSource.
 Employers are looking for JSG students during all semester at UT and many come to campus for interviews.
 Our career fair is held in the fall semester, while the spring semester brings companies at different times to fill their summer positions.
 Regardless of when companies come to visits, all JSG students must register on GeoSource, keep their profile updated with an approved resume uploaded.
 Instructions for login to make your profile for the first time are on this student login page to GeoSource.